gauge-sh/bridge/docs/getting-started.md

 In the future, we'll look into supporting more deployment runtimes such as Heroku, AWS, GCP, Azure, and more.

+### Project Structure

 !!! note

-    Bridge currently assumes assumptions about your project structure as outlined below.
+    Bridge currently makes assumptions about your project structure as outlined below.
 If your project does not follow these conventions, you may need to adjust the generated files before deploying.

-### Project Structure

 Bridge assumes the following project structure:
 ```